material-components/material-components-ios/howto/faq/README.md

 ### How do we stay true to our brand while using Material Design?

-Material design doesn’t imply a specific style.
+Material Design doesn’t imply a specific style.
 There are many good examples of products that have adopted Material Design while maintaining their brand identity.
 Brand-wise, working with Material Design is similar to working with Apple's built-in UIKit on iOS.

 ### Can we keep our own branding and styles if we use Material Components for iOS in our app?